Pier 39 - San Francisco

 Enjoy San Francisco’s world-famous street performers – magicians, jugglers, mime artists and comedians.
 Daily outdoor shows are free to the public.
 Additional shows are scheduled in the evening during the Summer season.

-SF Fleet Week
+San Francisco Fleet Week

-SF Fleet Week celebrations take place annually in October.
+San Francisco Fleet Week celebrations take place annually in October.
 Pier 39 is one of the best viewing areas to see the U.S. Navy Blue Angels over San Francisco Bay during this fun event.

 Book Fun San Francisco Sightseeing Tours

 See the sights of San Francisco at your own pace aboard a fun hop-on hop-off Double-Decker Bus Tour.
 The fully-narrated tour lasts around 75 minutes if you stay on the bus for the full loop.
 The tour covers all of central San Francisco – Fisherman’s Wharf, Ferry Building, Union Square, Chinatown, North Beach, and Lombard Street.
 Hop-on-and-off at your leisure at any of the 24 stops.
 Tour also includes a trip across the Golden Gate Bridge.
 Or take a fun Walking Tour of the city’s famous neighborhoods.